wiredhikari/wiredhikari/README.md

 ### Greetings!
-I'm Atharva (aka wiredhikari), a student based in IIT Kgp, India tho I hail from Pune.
+I'm Atharva (aka wiredhikari), a second year undergraduate student based in IIT Kgp, India. based from Pune.
 I do open source for fun.
 I love linux and am currently exploring Blockchain and playing with Rust.
 I play chess and love to read economics and psychology.
 I don't write often but you can find me [here](https://atharva.io/).
 Also someone recently said I am a Cypherpunk.

 #### Currently:
-I usually do remote jobs and kinda prefer them.
+I am a generalist as of now and I usually do remote jobs and kinda prefer them.
 Am not looking for work this summer (2022), but you can contact me on atharvaamritkar@protonmail.com.

 #### Recent Projects:

 * Adding RISC-V support for [Gentoo Prefix](https://github.com/gentoo/prefix)